 Let’s face it: with all the stress college can bring, trying to stay fit and healthy seems like a herculean task – not to mention the expenses that come along with a clean lifestyle.

-It might be daunting at first, but being healthy in college – without breaking the bank – is not impossible.
+When you consider our list of eleven college food staples, it might be daunting at first, but being healthy in college – without breaking the bank – is not impossible.
 Taking it one step at a time can assist you in maintaining a sustainable lifestyle that would help you in the long run (and even save you more money.)

 Here are some essential tips to help you start out or maintain wellness in college: